 The right designer can turn a boring stock photo into something unique and usable.
 With a little tweak here and there, stock photos can be valuable assets if the graphic designer is knowledgeable.
 On the other hand, a fake designer will often use the most common stock photos unaltered.
 Images such as a handshake, a call center lady, and the stressed guy in a business suit are all red flags.

-Whether fashion, interior, or graphic design, artists all take inspiration from something and somewhere.
+Whether fashion design, interior design, or graphic design, artists all take inspiration from something and somewhere.
 What separates the wheat from the chaff is originality.
 It’s a standard work habit for a true designer to research before plunging into the design work.
 They will take care and make an effort to create unique designs.

-The use of white space is integral in every design.
-When the potential graphic designer shows you work that is cluttered and busy, the chances are that they’re faking it.
-A good, clean design layout can only come from a designer who understands the beauty of using white space.
+The use of white space is integral in every design… but not like that.
+When the potential graphic designer shows you work that is cluttered, busy, or imbalanced, chances are they’re faking it.
+A good, clean design layout can only come from a designer who understands the beauty of using space correctly.
 They won’t try to fill in as many content, images, texts, and special effects on a small ad.

 Probably to make them seem knowledgeable, fake graphic designers often don’t ask questions.
 A genuine designer needs to understand your brand before going into the design table.
 Thus, they will ask a lot of questions.
 They aim to create designs that will fit your brand perfectly and not just rely on their “expertise.”